MMGameslogo MMGames

 2

-To solve this problem, we need to change the original number used to calculate random numbers.
+To solve this problem, we need to change the original numbers used for calculating random numbers.

 srand function

-However, even if you use the srand function to put in a different number
+However, even if you use the srand function with a different number,

 srand((unsigned int)time(NULL));

-The following program is an example of calculating a different random number each time with the addition of the above process.
+The following program is an example of how to incorporate the above process to calculate a different random number each time.

 #include <stdio.h>